SilverPrius/SilverPrius.github.io/README.md

 # Connect Four / Project 1

-This game was my first project in my Software Engineering program at Per Scholas.
+This game was the first project in my Software Engineering program at Per Scholas.
 Try it out!
 [Live site](https://silverprius.github.io)
 More information about the game: https://en.wikipedia.org/wiki/Connect_Four